 The other option is to fish a tournament circuit like the ones run by for-profit companies like the Competitive Sport Fishing League (CSFL), Top Bass or FLW Canada.
 These three companies run 50-100 boat tournaments with entry fees starting at $200 and going up to $1,000 depending on how serious you want to take this hobby.
 You typically fish a circuit and try to qualify for a year-end “classic” or “championship”.
 Money is held back all season from entry fees to pay a large purse at the year-end events.
 Winning the classic takes years of experience and dedication; something all long-term competitive anglers strive for.

-And lastly if you want more information on getting started fishing tournaments go visit you local tackle store owner.
+And lastly, if you want more information on getting started fishing tournaments go visit your local tackle store owner.
 Frank Latham at Bridgenorth Sports & Marine answered all my questions when I was just starting out and gave me lots of helpful suggestions.
-Otherwise contact the club or organizations listed below.
+Otherwise, contact the club or organizations listed below.

 One word of caution; don’t think of this as a way to make a living winning bass tournaments.
 Very few can make that claim.
 Think of it more as your sport/hobby with the potential to pay you a few bucks once in a while if you have a good weekend.